rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 All mirrored classic queues that include a policy key  `ha-mode` in its policy must be migrated to a different type of queue.
 All these queues are listed as mirrored classic queues in the Management UI and CLI.

-To find the mirrored classic queues that must be migrated, run the following script (which uses `rabbitmqctl` to count all the queues across all vhosts as tab-separated values).
+To find the mirrored classic queues that must be migrated, run the following script (which uses `rabbitmqctl` to count all the queues across all the virtual hosts as tab-separated values).

 ```bash
 #!/bin/sh